On the interplay between notions of additive and multiplicative largeness and its combinatorial applications: An alternate characterization of upper Banach density

 \item A \emph{left \folner{} sequence} is a sequence $(F_n)_{n\in \N}$ of finite, non-empty subsets of $S$ with the property that for all $s \in S$, $|sF_n \bigtriangleup F_n| \big/ |F_n| \to 0$ as $n \to \infty$. \end{enumerate} \end{definition}

 Any semigroup satisfying \sfc{} is left amenable.
 A countable semigroup satisfies \sfc{} if and only if it admits a left \folner{} sequence, and in this case,

 The previous sentence holds true for uncountable semigroups with ``\folner{} sequence'' replaced by ``\folner{} net.''
 We shall only need the fact that in semigroups $\semistimes$ satisfying \sfc{}, for all $A \subseteq S$, $\sfcdstar(A) \leq \dstar(A)$.
-This follows from the fact that any weak-$\ast$ cluster point $\lambda$ of a net of means arising from a \folner{} net in $S$ which realizes $\sfcdstar(A)$ will be left translation invariant and satisfy $\lambda(A) \geq \sfcdstar(A)$.
-Since we will not make use of \folner{} nets in this paper, we refer the reader to \cite[Section 1]{hindmanstrauss-semigroupdensity1} for definitions, proofs, and related discussion.
+This follows from the fact that any weak-$\ast$ cluster point $\lambda$ of a net of means arising from a \folner{} net in $S$ which realizes $\sfcdstar(A)$ will be left translation invariant and satisfy $\lambda(A) \geq \sfcdstar(A)$.\footnote{In fact, any such cluster point $\lambda$ is a left-invariant mean, and in a left-cancellative semigroup (see the definition in the following paragraph), every left-invariant mean is defined by a \folner{} net in the way described in the previous sentence.
+For a proof of these facts, see \cite[Section 1]{hindmanstrauss-semigroupdensity1}.} Since we will not make use of \folner{} nets in this paper, we refer the reader to \cite[Section 1]{hindmanstrauss-semigroupdensity1} for definitions, proofs, and related discussion.

 A semigroup $\semistimes$ is \emph{left cancellative} if for all $x,y,z \in S$, the equality $x y = x z$ implies that $y=z$. \emph{Right cancellativity} is defined analogously.
 It will be convenient to name a class of semigroups satisfying more than \sfc{}; thus, we introduce the shorthand: